david-fong/okiidoku/README.md

 This project is MIT licensed.

-If you have a question about the project and whether it is suitable for your own goals, please do your own research about [other existing projects](#other-existing-projects-and-solvers) and what they provide, and read through this project's [design docs](./writings/design/) _before_ asking.
+If you have a question about the project and whether it is suitable for your own goals, please first take a look at [other existing projects](#other-existing-projects-and-solvers) and what they provide, and read through this project's [design docs](./writings/design/) before asking.

 If you do something cool with it, that's great!
 I'd love to hear about it.

-### Some Other Existing Projects and Solvers
+### Other Existing Sudoku Programs

 - [t-dillon/tdoku](https://t-dillon.github.io/tdoku/)
 - [jczsolve](http://forum.enjoysudoku.com/3-77us-solver-2-8g-cpu-testcase-17sodoku-t30470-210.html#p249309)